nrwl/nx/docs/react/api-workspace/npmscripts/format-check.md

 ### files

-A list of files delimited by commas
+Change the way Nx is calculating the affected command by providing directly changed files, list of files delimited by commas

 ### head